jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: A female ferret will die if it goes into heat and cannot find a mate.
+⚡<!-- FUNFACT --> Fun fact: The cruise liner, Queen Elizabeth II, moves only six inches for each gallon of diesel that it burns.

 </div>